v-fearam/msbuild-examples/Test.README.md

     }
 ```

-Last but not least, we are going to asset the expected result.
+Last but not least, we are going to assess the expected result.

 ```csharp
   //Assert